Deuteronomy Chapter 29 Summary

 Discussion Questions for Deuteronomy, Chapter 29

-1. How are verses 2-3 related to obedience?
-How can God's past actions in our own lives push us toward obedience?
-What are some specific practices that would help this?
+- How are verses 2-3 related to obedience?
+How can God's past actions in our lives push us toward obedience?
+What are some specific practices that would help with this?

-5. What do verses 14-15 teach us about the importance of passing the faith on to others?
+- What do verses 14–15 teach us about the importance of passing the faith on to others?
 How can we apply this today?
-Did your parents do this for you and if so how?
+Did your parents do this for you, and if so, how?

-10. Why do you think it is important that everyone realize that it is God's anger that causes punishment?
+- Why do you think it is important that everyone realizes that it is God's anger that causes punishment?
 What lesson can we glean for our own day?

 Key Words/Phrase